 Limits on the Maturity Structure of Borrowing

 Upper Limit Lower Limit

 Under 12 months 20% 0%

 12 months to 5 years 30% 0%

 5 years to 10 years 75% 0%

-10 years to 20 years 100% 20%
+10 years to 20 years 100% 0%

-Over 20 years 100% 20%
+Over 20 years 100% 30%

-2.19 Principal Sums Invested for Periods Longer than 364 Days

-Investments arising from borrowing to support the capital programme are unlikely to exceed one year in duration, however for borrowing to reinstate reserves as explained in paragraph 2.13 it may be desirable to invest monies for a slightly longer period to achieve a level of certainty around interest receipts and perhaps beneficial interest rates.
+2.20 Principal Sums Invested for Periods Longer than 364 Days supports reserves it may be desirable to invest monies for a slightly longer period to achieve a level of certainty around interest receipts and perhaps beneficial interest rates.
 Such decisions will be influenced by market conditions at the time and the liquidity of funds will be of paramount importance.
 It is proposed that Officers should be able to invest monies for longer than a year if this appears to be an advantageous strategy, but that a maximum limit of £2m be applied to any such investments.
 This will contain the Authority's exposure to the possibility of loss arising from having to seek early repayment of investments.